September 10 2004

 }

-the close tag is a // make the handler and parser objects
+// make the handler and parser objects

-$handler =& new TableReader;
+$handler = &new TableReader;

-$parser =& new XML_HTMLSax;
+$parser = &new XML_HTMLSax;

 // set the parser to callback on the TableReader